wyrtensi/Website-Cookie-Cache-Data-Reset-Tool/README.md

 # Website Cookie, Cache & Data Reset Tool 🍪

-![Screenshot Placeholder](placeholder.png "Extension Popup Screenshot") *(Replace placeholder.png with an actual screenshot of your extension popup)*
+![Screenshot Placeholder](placeholder.png "Extension Popup Screenshot")

 A modern Chrome extension to easily manage and clear cookies, cache, and other site data for specific websites without affecting your entire browser data.
 Built with Manifest V3.